Create a Windows-based image

 -

-Configure Windows to best suit the needs of your users.
+Configure Windows and install software to best suit the needs of your users.

 Configuring an image to work in Yandex Cloud